johnsonlien/CSCI-496/README.md

 ![LPA](https://github.com/johnsonlien/CSCI-496/blob/main/lpa.png?raw=true)

 # How do you determine an inflential user?
 There are many different factors to determine a user's influence so there is no clear cut answer to this.
 One idea is the PageRank algorithm where it determines a nodes "importance" based on the number of incoming edges.
-Depending on the social platform used, there could be different factors.
+Depending on the social platform used, there would be different factors.

 # Apache Spark Official Website
 Apache Spark's website to learn more is located [here](https://spark.apache.org/docs/3.0.1/) and contains the overview of the API.